ghaege/pdf-converter/README.md

 ### Build info

-- Debian SID
+- Debian SID (because it comes with LibreOffice 7+ which performs about 15% better than 6+)
-- LibreOffice is 7.0.4+
+- LibreOffice 7+
 - OpenJDK 11 Java
 - PDF Converter as REST API